FelixOnline/v2/content/articles/2014-2-17-3am-mocaine-with-an-ex-banker.md

  - /comment/4393/3am-mocaine-with-an-ex-banker-
 imported: true
 comments:
+ - value: >
- - What on earth is this pile of turd Get a grip felix those arid musings from crippleminded wannabes of all sorts dont excite anyone anymore
+     What on earth is this pile of turd?
+Get a grip felix, those arid musings from cripple-minded wannabes of all sorts don't excite anyone anymore.

 # Article Taxonomies
 categories: